Marriage Equality Sweeps the Nation

-After 17 years of the discriminatory "Don't Ask, Don't Tell" law, during which the military discharged more than 14,000 brave LGBT service members, the law has finally been repealed.
+After 17 years of the discriminatory "Don't Ask, Don't Tell" law, during which the military discharged more than 14,000 brave LGBTQ service members, the law has finally been repealed.
 HRC's nationwide strategy helped lead to the historic congressional votes that sent DADT to the dustbin of history.
 HRC's efforts included:

 - "Voices of Honor" National Tour: 50 cites, in partnership with Servicemembers United (SU), culminating in DC with Veterans Lobby Day where hundreds of veterans lobbied Congress.

 - 625,000 emails generated from constituents urging repeal.